 For the life of me, I can’t understand why some Black folks HATE the word “conversate” so much.
-In the reading ninja commrunity, hearing a Black person say “conversate” is akin to a white person using the word n-word.
+In the reading Blacks commrunity, hearing a Black person say “conversate” is akin to a white person using the n-word.
 All of a sudden the sky opens up and the spirits of dead slaves pour down their disappointments and blackberry molasses upon the souls of Black folks.
 You know somethings will never change.

 But really, what’s the big damn deal?
 I get it.
 It’s not a real word.
 (Sidenote: According to Dictionary.com, it is commonly recognized as a word nowadays, who knew?)
 But we make up words all of the time.
 Look —-> trill.

 I know for a motherlovin’ fact that a huge segment of the reading populace was runnin’ around talking about how “trill” things were.
 I know I was.
 There was even a southern d-boy argument about who came up with the term.
 That’s how serious it was.
 Granted it’s a slang term and perhaps that’s where the argument breaks down.
 Perhaps the big problem is the assumption that people using the word “conversate” don’t actually know any better.
-These ignant ninjas really are ignorant.
+Maybe, these ignant mofos really are ignorant.
 There’s no joke.
 No punchline.
 They’re allegedly using it because they don’t know that it’s “converse”.
 But are they really?
 Put a pin in that, we’ll come back to it later.

-For all intensive purposes.
 I can’t tell you how many people I know with degrees show up on Twitter or Facebook and write that statement and effectively admit that they have no effin’ clue what it is that they’ve been really saying despite knowing how to use it.

 To make that even more f*cked up, you go from “orientation” to “orientate”.
 Tell me that ain’t confrusing, Young Buck.